delicious-ai/price-net/README.md

 results_dir: path/to/results/dir
 cached_detections_path: path/to/detections.json
 associator_eval_config_path: path/to/associator/eval/config.yaml
-# Used to determine what is considered a valid "association"
-threshold: 0.5
 ```

 Evaluation metrics will be saved in an `attribution_metrics.yaml` file in the results directory listed in your attribution config.